mig1984/bashible/README.md

-# Hi, guys!

-I am glad to see Bashible developing.
-In the beginning, I thought it will be just another useless project.
-But it seems to be interresting also for others.

-Yesterday I finally spend the day by implementing changes from past months.
-The "core" is getting stable, at least from the "language" perspective.

-What needs to be done:

-The question is, why Ansible is so popular?
-And my answer is: it has lots of modules for setting-up whatever you imagine.
-Bashible could offer the same - shared scripts.
-For instance a script for a webserver:

-$ webserver --add-domain foobar.com
-$ webserver --htpasswd foobar.com user password
-$ webserver --disable-domain foobar.com

-etc.

-You can use bash scripts to do whatever you like.
-Even if I like Python and Ruby very much, still, I never got the point of re-writing shell scripts in these higher languages.
-Why, if shell was made for file manipulations?

-And finally, there should be a standard way to deploy scripts to multiple machines (aka Ansible's inventory).
-It still does not exist.
-Using ssh/pdsh perhaps?

-I am looking forward to your suggestions!

-Jan

 # BASHIBLE

 Bashible is a deployment/automation tool written in Bash (DSL).
 Inspired by Ansible.
 Simplifies things and prevents usual mistakes.